marcosgz/marcosgz.github.io/_posts/2019-05-24-rails-arel-calculate-distance-between-two-coordinates.markdown

 MySQL added a few [spatial convenience functions][mysql-spatial-convenience-functions] since version 5.7.6.
 And one of those convenience functions is `ST_Distance_Sphere`, which allows one to calculate the (spherical) distance between two points.
 And it makes things much simpler.

-PostgreSQL has also a great extension named [PostGIS][plgis] that provides spatial objects.
+PostgreSQL has also a great extension named [PostGIS][postgis] that provides spatial objects.
 Strongly recommend the use.

 If you are looking for more advanced queries or a complete geocode solution take a look at the [geocoder][geocoder] gem.
 This gem adds several scopes to the [activerecord][activerecord] according to the examples in the documentation.